15 best things to do in Nice, France (2025)

 One of the highlights of MAMAC is its extensive collection of Yves Klein’s work, a Nice-born artist known for his vivid blue monochromes.
 The museum also has a great selection of Pop Art, Nouveau Réalisme, and Minimalism, showcasing the evolution of modern art.

 Don’t miss the rooftop terraces, which offer some of the best views of Nice, overlooking the city centre and the surrounding hills.
 Entry is €15 – it’s the same ticket that will get you into the 11 museums of the City of Nice (including the Matisse Museum).
 The museum is free on the first Sunday of every month.
-Visiting during late afternoon hours can give you a quieter experience and a chance to enjoy the rooftop as the sun sets.
+Visiting during late afternoon hours can be quieter and you can enjoy the rooftop as the sun sets.

 Why go?
 Modern art and culture.